-GASB Statement 100, Accounting Changes and Error Corrections

-This primary objective of the Statement is to enhance accounting and financial reporting requirements for accounting changes and error corrections.
+GASB Statement 100, Accounting Changes and Error Corrections-an amendment of GASB Statement No. 62 The primary objective of the Statement is to enhance accounting and financial reporting requirements for accounting changes and error corrections.
 The Statement is effective for fiscal years beginning after June 15, 2023.